Gmail CLI for AI Agents

 Move to TrashMoves an existing, non-deleted email message to the trash for the specified user.

-Patch LabelPatches the specified label.
+Patch LabelPatches the specified user-created label.

-Reply to email threadSends a reply within a specific gmail thread using the original thread's subject, requiring a valid `thread id` and correctly formatted email addresses.
+Reply to email threadSends a reply within a specific Gmail thread using the original thread's subject; do not provide a custom subject as it will start a new conversation instead of replying in-thread.

-Search PeopleSearches contacts by matching the query against names, nicknames, emails, phone numbers, and organizations, optionally including 'other contacts'.
+Search PeopleSearches contacts by matching the query against names, nicknames, emails, phone numbers, and organizations, optionally including 'Other Contacts'.

 Universal CLI Commands for Gmail